M-Hawkins/toolkitsgg-web/.github/CONTRIBUTING.md

 ## Join the toolkits.gg Discord

 If you'd like to interact with the community, ask for help, or whatever, use the following link: https://discord.gg/kgVaU3zAQ7

+## Attribution

+This document was adapted from the [probot contributing guide](https://github.com/probot/template/blob/master/CONTRIBUTING.md), which is licensed under the [ISC License](https://opensource.org/licenses/ISC).